ijeomalouisa/AMAZON-E-COMMERCE-SALES/README.md

 ## AMAZON E-COMMERCE SALES ANALYSIS

 ### THE PROJECT TOPIC: REVIEW ANALYSIS OF AMAZON PRODUCT
-Amazon product review analysis project of the Digital Skillup Africa (DSA) was given to me as a Junior Data Analyst.
+The review analysis of Amazon products on the project of Digital Skill-Up Africas given to me as a Junior Data Analyst.
 It is part of the prerequisit assignment that will inturn help me to up-skill my career and be rated as a data analyst.

 ### PROJECT OVERVIEW:
 Amazon is a company that provides E-commerce sales.
-They deals with different kinds of equipment/electronics and gadgets ranging from electronicsa and  accessorys, computer/accessories, car and motor bikes accessories, helath and personal care medical equipments, musical instrument, office products, toys and games etc. This data anlysis project allows to generate insight that can gide product improvement,marketing strategies and customer engagement of the company
+They deals with different kinds of accessories ranging from electronics, computer/accessories, car and motor bikes accessories, helath and personal care medical equipments, musical instrument, office products, toys and games etc. This project will allow me to generate insight that can guide the company on product improvement,marketing strategies and customer engagement.

 ### DATA SOURCE:
 **Amazon Sales Data:** The primary dataset used for this analysis is the "Amazon_Case_Study.xlsx" file.
 The dataset contains information from each sales which includes;
 * Product details: name, category, price, discount and ratings
-* Customer engagement: user reviews, titles, an content
+* Customer engagement: user reviews, titles, an contents.

 ### TOOLS USED:
 - Microsoft Excel (https://www.microsoft.com), other tools I used to explore are;